matvign/batchrenamer/README.md

 Arguments have an order that they are applied.
 The general idea is that characters are removed/replaced before adding characters.

-Arguments are run in the following order:
+Renaming arguments are run in the following order:
 1. regex
 2. bracket remove
 3. slice